Trouble with the police

 Meaningful outcomes and an opportunity for closure

-RCMP’s Youth Intervention Unit acts as a resource for teachers, parents, and youth.
+The North Vancouver Youth Support Team acts as a resource for teachers, parents, and youth.

 Read More →

-The North Vancouver Youth Intervention Unit (YIU) is made up of dedicated officers assigned to a total of 48 schools reaching over 20,000 students in the City and District of North Vancouver.
+The North Vancouver Youth Support Team (YST) is made up of dedicated officers assigned to a total of 48 schools reaching over 20,000 students in the City and District of North Vancouver.
 The officers act as a resource for teachers, parents, and youth.
 These officers work closely with the schools as well as the local community youth services and centres.

-Examples of some presentations delivered by YIU officers are: Criminal Law/Court System, Criminal Offences, Drug and Alcohol Awareness, Driving Safety, and Internet Safety.
+Examples of some presentations delivered by YST officers are: Criminal Law/Court System, Criminal Offences, Drug and Alcohol Awareness, Driving Safety, and Internet Safety.

-The goal of every YIU officer is to have early and positive relationships and establish themselves as great role models for our North Vancouver youth.
+The goal of every YST officer is to have early and positive relationships and establish themselves as great role models for our North Vancouver youth.